 public GameObject[] items;

-// Delay before first item and time between spawns
+// Delay before the first spawn and interval between the rest

 public float startDelay, repeatRate;